i Overview of securities law

 Pursuant to Article 115 of the CML, the implementation of a legal investigation because of a violation of the CML is conditional upon a written application submitted to the Public Prosecutor's Office by the CMB.
 In the event that a public prosecution has been filed with the trial court, a copy of the bill of indictment shall be notified to the CMB.

 Apart from capital market offences, the CML regulates the administrative, pecuniary sanctions of the CMB.
 Accordingly, the CMB has the authority to impose administrative fines for violations of the regulations, standards and forms, or of the general and special decisions it issues.
 Administrative fines imposed by the CMB may be challenged in Turkey's administrative courts.
-The new law has significantly increased the upper limit of administrative fines for general violations to 387,009 Turkish lira for 2018 (subject to annual re-evaluation by the CMB) as a deterrent to these kinds of offences.
-For transactions that disturb market conditions, however, the CMB can impose administrative fines of up to 774,736 Turkish lira (for 2018, subject to annual re-evaluation by the CMB), depending on the case.
+The new law has significantly increased the upper limit of administrative fines for general violations to 478,846 Turkish lira for 2019 (subject to annual reevaluation by the CMB) as a deterrent to these kinds of offences.
+For transactions that disturb market conditions, however, the CMB can impose administrative fines of up to 958,581 Turkish lira (for 2019, subject to annual reevaluation by the CMB) depending on the case.

 The CMB's primary activities take place before the criminal courts in relation to capital market offences.
-However, the CMB also has a role before the civil courts, mostly seeking interim injunctions in cases of unapproved offerings, annulment of transactions realised by unlicensed entities or with the aim of embezzlement, annulment of board resolutions taken under the registered capital system, etc.
+However, the CMB also has a role before the civil courts, mostly seeking, inter alia, interim injunctions in cases of unapproved offerings, the annulment of transactions realised by unlicensed entities or with the aim of embezzlement, and the annulment of board resolutions taken under the registered capital system.

 Since the incorporation of special tribunals is forbidden by the Constitution of Turkey, all securities law-related proceedings are held before the courts of general jurisdiction, and the CML authorises the Supreme Council of Judges and Prosecutors to delegate capital markets crimes to criminal courts of first instance.
 There are practically only a few court precedents to consider, in either criminal or civil cases, as the culture of securities law is a relatively new area for the entire legal community and for Turkish society as a whole.